LivePublication/ro-crate-plugin/README.md

-# Stencila's plugin for RO-Crate objects, written in Python.

-// TO DO
+# Template for a Stencila Python Plugin

 This repository provides a starting point for writing a Stencila plugin in Python.
 It contains a standard python setup, including: